-Ahead of Drake’s More Life playlist, we here in the illustrious Music Department at Highsnobiety decided to completely revisit Drizzy’s catalogue of music from the past decade or so and attempt to compile it into some sort of ranking.
-Hailing mere kilometres from where Drake was born and raised, it was decided that I would take on this futile mission.
+Ahead of Drake’s Scorpion album, we here in the illustrious Music Department at Highsnobiety decided to completely revisit Drizzy’s catalog of music from the past decade or so and attempt to compile it into some sort of ranking.
+Hailing mere kilometers from where Drake was born and raised, it was decided that I would take on this futile mission.

 As a pre-teen devoted to Degrassi: The Next Generation back in the early 2000s, I would have cackled at the current reality that ‘Wheelchair Jimmy’ is one of the most famous rappers in the world.
-Though I can’t deny that he made me reconsider my ambivalence and disinterest toward where I come from.
-At the very, very least, he’s a great PR spokesperson for the T Dot O, leading its successful, albeit unofficial “6” rebranding and acting as the official global ambassador for the Toronto Raptors – the only good sports franchise the city has.
+Though I can’t deny that he made me reconsider my ambivalence and disinterest toward where I come from – at the very, very least, he’s a great PR for the T Dot O, leading its successful, albeit unofficial “6” rebranding and acting as the official global ambassador for the Toronto Raptors – the only good sports franchise the city has.

-Please note the following – this is is my humble opinion only and not that of Highsnobiety as a whole, I have rearranged the “ranking” as many times as Drake changes his footwear in a week, and I will be taking a serious break from listening to Aubrey Drake Graham’s music for the foreseeable future, or at least for another 48 hours until More Life drops this Saturday, March 18th.
+Please note the following – this is is my humble opinion only and not that of Highsnobiety as a whole, I have rearranged the “ranking” as many times as Drake changes his footwear in a week, and I will be taking a serious break from listening to Aubrey Drake Graham’s music for the foreseeable future, or at until his double album Scorpion drops this Friday, June 29.
 So, without further ado:

 “I’m not perfect, and I bet neither are you if you’re listening, so you just need to accept what’s there,” Drake explains in the intro to the first track off Room For Improvement, his first proper mixtape released over a decade ago on Valentine’s Day.
 His honesty, or at least his melodramatic-at-times veneer of genuineness, was there from the get-go.